 Family life cycle refers to the stages families go through over time and how it affects people's buying behavior.
-For example, if you have no children, your demand for pediatric services (medical care for children) is likely to be slim to none.
-But if you have children or adopt them, your demand might be very high because children frequently get sick.
-You will be part of the target market not only for pediatric services but also for a host of other products, such as children's clothing, entertainment services, and educational products.
-A secondary segment of interested consumers might be grandparents who are likely to spend less on day-to-day childcare items but more on special-occasion gifts for children.
-In fact, many markets are segmented based on the special events in people's lives.
-Think about brides (and wannabe brides) and all the products targeted at them, including Web sites and television shows such as Platinum
+For example, if you have no children, your demand for pediatric services (medical care for children) is likely to be slim to none, but if you have children, your demand might be very high because children frequently get sick.
+You may be part of the target market not only for pediatric services but also for a host of other products, such as diapers, daycare, children's clothing, entertainment services, and educational products.
+A secondary segment of interested consumers might be grandparents who are likely to spend less on day-to-day childcare items but